WGR: The 1990s: News Radio 55

-For much of the 1990s, WGR was a successful news/talk station, competing with WBEN AM 930.
-From 1990 to 1994, WGR owned the radio broadcast rights to Buffalo Bills football, Buffalo Sabres hockey and the Buffalo Bisons baseball.
-The Bills' four consecutive Super Bowl seasons were broadcast by WGR, whose Program Directors included Chuck Finney (1991–1993), Daryl Parks (1993–1995) and Jim Pastrick (1995–2000).
+For much of the 1990s, WGR was a successful news/talk station, competing with WBEN.
+From 1990 to 1994, WGR owned the radio broadcast rights to Buffalo Bills football, Buffalo Sabres hockey and Buffalo Bisons baseball.
+The Bills' four consecutive Super Bowl seasons were broadcast by WGR, whose program directors included Chuck Finney (1991–1993), Daryl Parks (1993–1995) and Jim Pastrick (1995–2000).

 Through its news-talk era the WGR line-up featured a variety of programs such as Breakfast with Bauerle (Tom Bauerle), The Fabulous Sports Babe, Chuck Dickerson, Art Wander, Extension 55 with John Otto, Ron Dobson, John and Ken, Rick Emerson, Joey Reynolds, and several other local and national hosts.
-Syndicated talk radio host Leslie Marshall, controversial talk radio host J. R. Gach and future WFAN New York morning drive fixture Craig Carton also worked at the station.
+Syndicated talk radio host Leslie Marshall, controversial talk radio host J. R. Gach and future WFAN morning drive fixture Craig Carton also worked at the station.
 Jesse Ventura was at one time a candidate to host a show on the station, but lost out to Dobson.
 The station was, from the network's inception, an affiliate of ESPN Radio, which it carried on the weekends from 1992 to 2013.

 In 1995, Rich Communications which owned both WGR and its FM counterpart WGRF, sold WGRF to Mercury Radio headed by Charles W. Banta.
 Simultaneously, Rich Communications entered into a local marketing agreement (LMA) with Keymarket Communications.
-The Federal Communications Commission approved the sale of WGR to Keymarket within twelve months of the LMA.
+The FCC approved the sale of WGR to Keymarket within twelve months of the LMA.
 Keymarket also owned WBEN, WMJQ, WWKB and WKSE.
 Keymarket merged with River City Broadcasting which was purchased by Sinclair Broadcast Group in 1997.
 Sinclair Broadcast Group sold its entire radio division to Entercom Communications in 1999.
-In February 2000, WGR changed formats from News-Talk to Sports-Talk.

-Adoption of all sports format
+Adoption of all-sports format

 In February 2000, WGR became an all-sports talk radio station.
 Bauerle, for a short time, was retained and paired with Chris "Bulldog" Parker, who joined from WBEN for the morning show.
 Chuck Dickerson maintained his afternoon drive show.
 Jim Rome, who was added to the WGR line-up in late summer 1998, was retained when WGR switched to all sports.
 Anne Burke, a frequent caller to the station's talk shows, joined Bob Gaughan to co-host middays.
 Mike Maniscalco and later Brad Riter hosted the evening shift.

-From October 2000 to 2004, WGR competed with WNSA-FM, an FM station licensed to Wethersfield, New York, in rural Wyoming county (with a 107.3 translator in Buffalo).
+From October 2000 to 2004, WGR competed with WNSA, an FM station licensed to Wethersfield, New York, in rural Wyoming county (with a 107.3 translator in Buffalo).
 The two stations battled for listeners and the rights to broadcast sporting events.
 Several teams' broadcasts bounced between the two stations, such as the Bandits, New York Yankees, and Buffalo Destroyers.